GSA/search.digitalgov.gov/_posts/2014-05-16-serp-redesign.md

 ![Tweet for social security on USA.gov](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com//redesign-tweet.png "Tweet for social security on USA.gov")

 The new tweet format shows one tweet inline with the results.
 It now shows the agency's Twitter profile image and the tweet is separated from basic search results by thin grey lines and doesn't have a separate heading.
-Searchers now see tweets from the last three days only.
+As tweets tend to be very time-sensitive, searchers now see tweets from the last three days only.
 (It used to be 30 days.)
 The old format showed tweets in a right-hand column that was often mistaken for an ad.

 ## Job Openings